h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 <!-- ## Prophesee Event -->
 <br>

-## Timestamping and Data Synchronization
+## Timestamping and Data Alignment

 Our recording system consists of  3 ZED RGBD cameras, 1 Prophesee event camera, 1 StretchSense data gloves, and 1 OptiTrack motion capture system.
-We describe below how each data stream is timestamped in recording,  synchronized and alignd in processing.
+We describe below how each data stream is timestamped and alignd in recording and processing.

 ### ZED RGBD